TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 publish news.

-Depending on the complexity and setup of the website, editors possibly work in specific "workspaces" (e.g. a draft workspace) with or without the option to publish the changes to the "live" site.
+Depending on the complexity and setup of the website, editors possibly work in specific "workspaces" (for example a draft workspace) with or without the option to publish the changes to the "live" site.
 It is not required for an editor to see the entire page tree and some areas of the website are often not accessible and not writable for editors.

-Advanced tasks of editors are for example the compilation and publishing of newsletters, the maintenance of frontend user records and/or export of data (e.g. online shop orders).
+Advanced tasks of editors are for example the compilation and publishing of newsletters, the maintenance of frontend user records and/or export of data (for example online shop orders).

-Editors usually do not change the layout of the website, they do not set up the system, new backend user accounts, new site functionality (for example, they do not install, update or remove extensions), they do not need to have programming, database or HTML knowledge and they do not configure the TYPO3 instance by changing TypoScript code or templates.
+Editors usually do not change the layout of the website, they do not set up the system, new backend user accounts, new site functionality (for example, they do not install, update or remove extensions), they do not need to have programming, database or HTML knowledge and they do not configure the `TYPO3`:pn: instance by changing `TypoScript`:pn: code or templates.

 .. _security-editor-rules: